 In consideration of COVID-19, our firm offers free remote consultations through phone and video conferencing for your safety and convenience.

-The Fair Labor Standards Act (“FLSA”) requires all qualified employers to pay non-exempt employees federal minimum wage for all hours worked and overtime wages for all hours worked over 40 hours per week.
+The Fair Labor Standards Act (“FLSA”) requires employers to pay its employees at least a minimum wage of $7.25 per hour for all hours worked.
+The FLSA also requires employers to pay its non-exempt employees time and one half for all hours worked over 40 hours per workweek.
 In addition, Ohio also has wage and hour state laws that govern how much and when an employee must be paid.

-Consulting with an experienced Columbus wage and hour attorney should be your first step.
-A skilled wage & hour attorney can help you understand your rights and options for filing a claim.
+Although federal and state law govern how one is paid, employers can still make wage and hour violations.
+If you feel that you have experienced a wage and hour violation, consulting with an experienced Columbus wage and hour lawyer should be your first step.
+A skilled wage and hour attorney can help you understand your rights and options for filing a claim.
+However, below are a few examples of common wage and hour violations:

 1) Failing to pay overtime or paying overtime incorrectly

-Under the FLSA, a non-exempt employee who works more than 40 hours per week is entitled to “time-and-a-half” of the employee’s “regular rate” of pay.
-Violations occur when employers failing to pay its employees for overtime earned or failing to pay its employees at the proper rate for over time.
+Under the FLSA, a non-exempt employee who works more than 40 hours per week is entitled to “time-and-a-half” of the regular rate of pay.
+Violations occur when employers fail to pay its employees for overtime earned or fail to pay its employees at the proper rate for over time.

 2) Failing to pay for “off-the-clock” work